Learn more about the current research projects of the LEAD Center.

 Researchers Involved: Dana Dabelea, Megan Kelsey, Deb Glueck

 About the Study: Healthy Start Teens is the current follow-up phase of the ongoing Healthy Start Study.
-Through ongoing data collection from pregnant mothers and their babies, this phase follows 500 participants aged 8-15 to understand how puberty affects growth, weight, fat distribution, and diabetes risk.
+Following original data collection from pregnant mothers and their children, this phase follows 500 participants aged 8-15 to understand how puberty affects growth, weight, fat distribution, and diabetes risk.
 Type 2 diabetes (T2D) in youth has been increasing, but our understanding of how risk might relate to changes during puberty is limited.
 The goal is to uncover how early life exposures and genetic factors contribute to diabetes, obesity, and related conditions.
 This research aims to help predict and prevent youth-onset T2D, ultimately improving long-term health outcomes.

 To learn more, visit healthystartstudy.org.